 Waiters and waitresses, for example, can be rewarded and incentivized in the form of tips.
 Tips help to keep staff motivated financially and mentally.

 BOH staff, on the other hand, don’t have such a reward system.
 So you should keep an eye on your BOH employees and reward them promptly once they’ve done a good job.
-The rewards don’t always have to be money, some praises or acknowledgment can go a long way.
+The rewards don’t always have to be money, praise or acknowledgment can go a long way.

 Check in with staff frequently